Membrane paradigm

-In black hole theory, the black hole membrane paradigm is a simplified model, useful for visualising and calculating the effects predicted by quantum mechanics for the exterior physics of black holes, without using quantum-mechanical principles or calculations.
+In black hole theory, the membrane paradigm is a simplified model, useful for visualising and calculating the effects predicted by quantum mechanics for the exterior physics of black holes, without using quantum-mechanical principles or calculations.
 It models a black hole as a thin, classically radiating surface (or membrane) at or vanishingly close to the black hole's event horizon.
-This approach to the theory of black holes was created by Kip S. Thorne, R. H. Price and D. A. Macdonald.
+This approach to the theory of black holes was created by Thibault Damour, Kip S. Thorne, R. H. Price and D. A. Macdonald.

 Electrical resistance

 Thorne (1994) relates that this approach to studying black holes was prompted by the realisation by Hanni, Ruffini, Wald and Cohen in the early 1970s that since an electrically charged pellet dropped into a black hole should still appear to a distant outsider to be remaining just outside the event horizon, if its image persists, its electrical fieldlines ought to persist too, and ought to point to the location of the "frozen" image (1994, pp. 406).
 If the black hole rotates, and the image of the pellet is pulled around, the associated electrical fieldlines ought to be pulled around with it to create basic "electrical dynamo" effects (see: dynamo theory).

 Further calculations yielded properties for a black hole such as apparent electrical resistance (pp. 408).
 Since these fieldline properties seemed to be exhibited down to the event horizon, and general relativity insisted that no dynamic exterior interactions could extend through the horizon, it was considered convenient to invent a surface at the horizon that these electrical properties could be said to belong to.